HumanWonder/Space_Invaders/README.md

 # Space Invaders Game

 This is a simple Space Invaders game built using JavaScript, HTML, and CSS.
 The objective is to control the spaceship and destroy incoming enemies by firing missiles.
+You can only shoot one missile at a time.

 # Gameplay
 - Use the left and right arrow keys to move the spaceship horizontally.